xmartlabs/xl-blog/blogs/2020-06-05-how-to-deal-with-coronavirus.md

 ---
 title: How to stay mentally and physically healthy during covid-19 quarantine
-excerpt: "In this blogpost I share some useful behaviour tips to overcame physically and mentally healthy the COVID-19 quarantine"
+excerpt: 'In this blogpost I share some useful behaviour tips to overcame physically and mentally healthy the COVID-19 quarantine'
 date: 2020-06-08
 tags: [COVID-19, Mental Health, Physical Health]
 category: people-events